Updated 28 August 2018.

 Under the terms of such a service, the service provider automatically adds the buyer country's import duties and taxes to the seller's product price.
 The seller then collects the product price.
 The service provider collects the import duties and pays these duties when the products arrive in the buyer's country.

 Our opinion is to ignore this service, for both sellers and buyers.
 Here's why:

 The commercial service provider's calculation of these duties and taxes will always be an estimate.
-The nature of commercial estimation is rather to overestimate than underestimate, so you may be paying more import duties than needed.
+The nature of commercial estimation is rather to overestimate than underestimate, so the buyer may be paying more import duties than needed.
 Additionally the estimate includes an unnamed, unspecified service fee.
-Lastly, shipments may very well pass through customs without payment of any import duties at all, and if you already paid these to a commercial service provider, two questions arise.
-First, why did you pay it?
-Second, and what happened to it?
+Lastly, shipments may very well pass through customs without payment of any import duties at all, and if the duties are already paid to a commercial service provider, two questions arise.
+First, why was the buyer forced to pay it?
+Second, what happened to it?
 Winner takes all.

-Of course, you can also make your own estimate.
-Have a look at our guide for calculating customs import duties and taxes.
+To make your own estimate of import duties, have a look at our guide for calculating customs import duties and taxes.